 Children's Garden & Education

 Explore the wonders of Lewis Ginter Botanical Garden throughout every season!
-Young Buds programs incorporate Virginia's Foundation Blocks for Early Learning into story time, hands-on activities, exploration, and creative play.
+All programs include story time, hands-on activities, and garden exploration.

 As summer heats up, life around the pond is hopping!
-As they make their way along the water’s edge, students examine plants that eat insects, discover trees with wet “feet”, and search for critters in a sample of pond water.
-While creating their own fish print, children will learn the parts of a fish, practice fine motor skills and document their pond adventure!
+As they make their way along the water’s edge, students examine plants that eat insects, discover trees with wet “feet”, and search for critters.
+While creating their own fish print, children will learn the parts of a fish, practice fine motor skills, and document their pond adventure!